top of page

 -

-Can I still have an MRI scan?Numerous studies have shown that even for people who have large body tattoos there is little to no potential for irritation resulting from an MRI.In the rare instance where discomfort resulted, it was localized and very temporary.
-However, with that said, it is prudent to advise your MRI technician that you have permanent cosmetics.
+Can I undergo an MRI scan after getting permanent makeup?Numerous studies have shown that even for people with large body tattoos, there is little to no potential for irritation resulting from an MRI.
+In the rare instance where discomfort resulted, it was localized and very temporary.
+However, it is prudent to advise your MRI technician that you have permanent cosmetics.
+Always inform your healthcare provider about your permanent makeup before any medical procedure.

 VIEW OTHER SERVICES